Blog

 • Lake Granbury Medical Center — For federal workers in the outlying areas of our service region, Lake Granbury Medical Center is an additional hospital partner where our discharge coordination services apply.

-Our Joint Commission Accreditation is a credential that hospital discharge planners recognize.
+Our Joint Commission Accreditation is a credential that hospital discharge planners recognize and trust.
 It signals that BrightStar Care meets the highest standards in home health — making us the preferred choice when hospital social workers and case managers recommend home health agencies to patients covered under OWCP FECA.

 What to Expect When Home Health Care Begins

 Starting home health care under OWCP FECA authorization is straightforward when the right agency manages the process.
-Here is what families in Joshua Farms, Briar Meadow, and across the Burleson area can expect when care begins with BrightStar Care:
+Here is what families across the Burleson, SW Fort Worth, Rendon, and Joshua Farms areas can expect when care begins with BrightStar Care:

 Free In-Home Assessment